hl037/vim-visualHtml/README.md

    refresh.

     let g:visualHtml#Exit1Browser = 'MyLaunchFunction'
     function MyLaunchFunction(url)

-   The Exit1Browser is called if the |g:visualHtml#active| is one when the buffer is deleted (so when Vim exit too) and should close the correspounding url.
+   The Exit1Browser is called if the |g:visualHtml#active| is 1 when the buffer is deleted (so when Vim exit too) and should close the correspounding url.
    Note : A function which does nothing is acceptable, but as a result, the